Ten Acres

 Ten Acres, known as the Silverlake Stadium for sponsorship purposes, is a football ground in Eastleigh, Hampshire, England.
 It has been the home of Eastleigh F.C. since 1957 when they moved from Walnut Avenue.
-The ground's record attendance is 5,025 for an FA Cup third round match against Bolton Wanderers on 9 January 2016.
+The ground's record attendance is 5,075 for an FA Cup third round match against Newport County on 16 January 2024.

 History

 Eastleigh moved to Ten Acres in 1957 from their previous ground Walnut Avenue.
 In 1976 floodlights were installed.

 In 2004, following promotion to the Isthmian League, the old wooden stand was knocked down and a new 352-seat grandstand was built on the halfway line, stretching for just under a third of the pitch.
 Behind the motorway end hard standing was hard standing with a cover, this was named the Silverlake Stand.
 In 2006, the roof was widened across the Silverlake Stand to cover the whole width of the pitch.

 Until 2006, the area opposite the grandstand was just hard standing backing into a tall fir trees.
 During the summer of 2006, a metal back and roof were added, along with an electronic scoreboard on the roof which was the Premier Telecom stand.

 In 2009, 150 seats were added to the middle of the Silverlake Stand to give Eastleigh the necessary ground grading to compete in the Conference South playoffs.

 On 20 December 2012, concerning the situation regarding the stadium, the club announced that an offer had previously been made to the board at ‘Ten Acre Holdings’ (the current owners).
 Following discussions the board of Ten Acre Holdings felt that they were willing to accept the offer presented to them as long as the remaining shareholders also felt a desire to sell the ground at this stage.
 On this basis a full shareholders meeting was called and the outcome was that a clear large majority were in favour of accepting the offer and that the sale of the freehold should progress.